Changes To Leasing Practice – FAQs

 There is information that is required to be completed in the Form 7 (version 7) which is not on older versions of the Form 7 (version 6 or earlier).
 Accordingly, this information needs to be completed on the Form 20 – Lease Declaration in order to provide the same information as if the updated Form 7 (version 7) was being lodged.

-On or after Tuesday, 22 April 2025, any leases using version 6 (or earlier) of the Form 7 that are returned from requisition, must be accompanied by the Form 20 – Lease Declaration containing relevant information for examination and data entry of the lease.
+Any leases using version 6 (or earlier) of the Form 7 that are returned from requisition, must be accompanied by the Form 20 – Lease Declaration containing relevant information for examination and data entry of the lease.
 The new Form 20 – Lease Declaration, with the required information included, is available on the Titles Queensland Forms page.

 All of the changes that affect paper lodgement will also affect eLodgement, however there are no additional eLodgement requirements (for Leases) that lodgers need to be aware of as a result of these changes.

 Yes, the changes apply to all leases including sub-leases.
-When completing the Form 7 – Lease or Form 20 – Lease Declaration for a sublease interest, reference to a ‘lease’ can be read as ‘sublease’.
+When completing the Form 7 – Lease or the Form 20 – Lease Declaration for a sublease interest, reference to a ‘lease’ can be read as ‘sublease’.

 If the question you have about the new titling practice for Leases, or the new Lease forms isn’t contained in the above FAQs, you should use the Contact Us page.